North Island surface volcanism: Geology

 The large ignimbrite sheets of the North Island Volcanic Plateau extend, under later sedimentary and volcanic deposits, from Hawkes Bay all the way to Auckland.
 This is as the Kidnappers eruption of a million years ago (1 Ma) produced 1200 km3 of ignimbrite deposits, the most widespread on Earth, being over 45000 km2 in area.
-This eruption had a estimated VEI of 8 and has been assigned a total eruption volume (not just tephra) of 2760 km3.
+This eruption had an estimated VEI of 8 and has been assigned a total eruption volume (not just tephra) of 2760 km3.